AntoPAA/JS-hackaton2-claD/README.md

 by Maxim , Thibaud , Antonin , Olivier , Grégory , Sébastien
 </div>

-This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
-It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying a pedagogical tool.

 ##  Nous avons ici utilisé un template fourni par la WildCodeSchool ci-dessous se trouve le tuto

 ### Windows users